Academic Catalogs

 Reading Assignments

-X)P(X))/(P(Y)) Pair Deadlock Selten/subgame perfect Strategies Pure Zero randomization Dominant Strictly dominant ui(.i,s-i)>ui(si,s-i) Weakly dominant Mixed Equations of expected value using payoff matrix Unknown variables Algebraic substitution Mixed strategy algorithm Probability of mixed strategy Efficiency Graphical Solutions Equation of a Line: y=mx+b Systems of Equations Algebraic Substitution Types of Games Zero-sum games Non-zero sum games Discrete game Continuous rounds Simultaneous decisions Sequential decisions First move advantage Iterated Elimination Backward Induction Analyze numerical payoffs of a game from back to front Calculate possible outcomes of decision tree nodes Solve for equilibrium Prisoners Dilemma Cooperation Tit for Tat Nash equilibrium: .*=((0,1),(0,1)) S ample Games Matching Pennies Chicken Tic Tac Toe Rock-Paper-Scissors Second price auction Applications Price fixing Price wars Duopolistic competition Quid pro quo International trade and tariffs Arms races/escalation
+X)P(X))/(P(Y)) Pair Deadlock Selten/subgame perfect Strategies Pure Zero randomization Dominant Strictly dominant ui(?i,s-i)>ui(si,s-i) Weakly dominant Mixed Equations of expected value using payoff matrix Unknown variables Algebraic substitution Mixed strategy algorithm Probability of mixed strategy Efficiency Graphical Solutions Equation of a Line: y=mx+b Systems of Equations Algebraic Substitution Types of Games Zero-sum games Non-zero sum games Discrete game Continuous rounds Simultaneous decisions Sequential decisions First move advantage Iterated Elimination Backward Induction Analyze numerical payoffs of a game from back to front Calculat e possible outcomes of decision tree nodes Analyze quantitative outcomes to describe the optimal strategy at each node of a decision tree Solve for the optimal opening strategy that maximizes expected gains for each player Solve for equilibrium Prisoner's Dilemma Cooperation Tit for Tat Nash equilibrium: ?*=((0,1),(0,1)) Sample Games Matching Pennies Chicken Tic Tac Toe Rock-Paper-Scissors Second price auction Applications Price fixing Price wars Duopolistic competition Quid pro quo International trade and tariffs Arms races/escalation Mechanism design

 Demonstration of Critical Thinking